 Within the field of educational sciences at the University of Gävle, research is carried out within established disciplines like curriculum studies, education, and discipline-based education research.
 Our research has its base in curriculum studies and education, in association with art education and educational drama.
-An important focus for us is regional collaboration to build sustainable networks aiming to benefit our teacher education as well as to engage us in the development of our community.
-Our research also contributes to multidisciplinary work at our university, as we collaborate with researchers in the fields of environmental psychology, computer science, natural sciences and technology.
+An important focus for us is regional collaboration to build sustainable networks aiming to benefit our teacher education, but also to be involved in the development of our community.
+Our research also contributes to multidisciplinary work at our University, as we collaborate with researchers in the fields of environmental psychology, computer science, natural sciences and technology.

 In curriculum studies, we carry out research on the importance of educational environments, professions and professionalism, preschools, preschool classes and school-age educare, IT in learning and student-active teaching.

 In education, our research concerns assessment, educational policies, health education, applied educational science, adult learning and mobbing.

 In discipline-based education research, we carry out research in biology and mathematics, in relation to gender perspectives in schools and higher education, as well as in connection to visual culture and children's life issues.

 The overarching theme in our research is the role of religion in society.
 Within this frame, we carry out research concerning the life issues of children and young people, on the teaching of belief and science in upper secondary school, on martyrdom and fundamentalism.
 Moreover, we carry out research in comparative religious studies as well as within different branches of the discipline.